 Skip to main content

-Location-based segmentation lets you send messages based on where your users are.
-OneSignal can segment users by country, GPS coordinates, or custom tags — so you can create timely, relevant outreach based on physical location.
-As users interact with your app and location tracking is enabled, their coordinates update in near real time and can be used to send messages via Journeys or any message creation tool.
+Send messages to users based on where they are.
+OneSignal can segment users by country, GPS coordinates, or custom tags so you can create timely, relevant outreach based on physical location.
+As users interact with your app and location tracking is enabled, their coordinates update periodically (approximately every 5 minutes while the app is in use) and can be used to send messages via Journeys or any message creation tool.

 Target by country

 Country is determined by the device’s IP address and updates automatically each time the user opens your app.
-Use the country data filter in Segments or the API filters parameter.
+The value uses the ISO 3166-1 Alpha-2 two-letter country code (for example, US, GB, CA).
+Target by country using the country field in Segments or in the filters parameter of the Create segment API:

 Target by location (latitude, longitude, and radius)